Projects & communities

 Beechwood Avenue - Barnet

 We are working with London-based property developer and construction company, Kuropatwa Limited to provide 97 homes at Beechwood Avenue, Barnet.
 50% of these new homes will be affordable.

 The affordable homes at Beechwood include a high proportion of housing with more than one bedroom, making them more suitable for families, and will be a balance of shared ownership and affordable homes for rent, including some at social rent levels.

-Construction is due to finish in 2021.
+Construction is due to finish in early 2022.

 Western Avenue - Ealing